-A jagged snapshot of '90s Lower East Side and a lost gem of American independent cinema, Rhythm Thief follows a brooding bootlegger of cassette tapes who sells stolen music on the sidewalks of NYC.
-He gets into trouble when an all-girl punk band comes after him, and catches a train to Rockaway to escape.
+We're opening our outdoor cinema for the season with the East Coast premiere of a new restoration of Rhythm Thief, a jagged snapshot of '90s Lower East Side and a lost gem of independent cinema.
+A cassette tape bootlegger sells stolen music on the sidewalks of NYC and gets into trouble when an all-girl punk band comes after him, escaping to Rockaway on the A train.
 Filmmaker Matthew Harrison made this film for just $11,000 with a terrific ensemble of local downtown characters, including Kevin Corrigan and post-punk singer Cynthia Sley, frontwoman of the Bush Tetras.
-It won a directing prize at Sundance in 1994 and was praised by Martin Scorsese, who called it "inventive, exciting, original."
-We're thrilled to present the East Coast premiere of a new restoration.
+It won a directing prize at Sundance in 1995 and was praised by Martin Scorsese, who called it "inventive, exciting, original."

 This screening is presented in partnership with Hell Gate – our favorite worker-owned news outlet about New York City.
 Limited free tickets for Hell Gate Supporters & Believers.